Rj12-art/Bar-Aldo/README.md

   [Go to the top](#table-of-contents)

 * Background-Image
- - The background image at the top of the website wasn't loading so it was a heck of a strugle.
+ - The background image at the top of the website wasn't loading so it was a heck of a strugle and I ahd to check on the url how the file path is written and it turned out the file path was misswritten so I corrected and it loadded as expected.

-* Repository
- - The repository needed to be adjusted in github.
- - The files were saved in a folder that existed as a main folder to all files and that was interfering with the website to load up the files from the source.
- -  I had to backup the files and delete the existing repository then restructured a new repo by uploading files and saving on  the appropriate folder.

 * CSS
  -CSS wasn't responding on some point so I had to delete the folders containing it and open new ones and update the link path on the index file.